Sokabo/WEDE5020-Part2/README.md

 ## Goals

-- Create a pet care website using only HTML (no CSS or JavaScript).
+- Create a pet care website using only HTML CSS(no JavaScript).
-- Ensure the site is attractive, accessible, and easy to navigate.
+- Ensure the site is attractive, accessible, responsive, simple and easy to navigate.
 - Present all services, testimonials, and contact information clearly.
 - Use images and color to enhance the user experience.
+- With the help of CSS, respansive and attractive buttons must be added.
+- Background must be more attractive.

 ---